 It is in that spirit that I explain the concept of the Holy Moment so that you may go there in your time of need.
 The Holy Moment encompasses many things simultaneously, yet only one thing that is very simple.
 And that thing is ‘Oneness’ with the universe.

 The Holy Moment holds simultaneously peace and joy and a sense of well-being.
-A connectivity to Christ, and to your Father, and the brotherhood of man who came here to create together and to be One with all and the universe.
+Connectivity to Christ, and to your Father, and the brotherhood of man who came here to create together and to be One with all and the universe.
 That is the ‘Oneness.’

-It is a moment in which you can only experience truth.
+It is a moment in which you can only experience the truth.
 It is a place of refuge whereby your problems will be eliminated because in the ‘Oneness’ you can only feel joy and peace.
-In that moment, truths beyond your comprehension will be revealed to you through your holy spirit. (higher self) Continue reading “How to Be One In The Holy Moment”
+At that moment, truths beyond your comprehension will be revealed to you through your holy spirit. (higher self)

 Hermes Trismegistus is the Greek version of the Ancient Egyptian God, Thoth.
 Hermes Trismegistus means ‘The Thrice Great’ or ‘Three Times Great teacher’ and ‘Divine Magician.’
 Thrice great is his perfect and vast wisdom and knowledge.
 So read on to learn why I fell in love with an Egyptian God Of Wisdom.